-South Lake Tahoe is another great spot to park in California and is a gorgeous three-hour drive from San Francisco.
-As a bonus, it's beautiful any time of the year.
+South Lake Tahoe is another great spot in California—and it's a gorgeous three-hour drive to get there from San Francisco.
+As a bonus, this city is beautiful any time of the year.

 Fort Collins, Colorado

-Fort Collins is located about an hour from Colorado's capital and is a destination where adventurers will feel right at home.
+Fort Collins is located about an hour from Colorado's capital in Denver—and it's a destination where adventurers will feel right at home.

 "Fort Collins is abundant with national parks, forests, and mountain ranges, making it an outdoors enthusiast's dream," says Hammett.
-"If you visit Fort Collins, be sure to visit Roosevelt National Forest, which is one of its most popular parks.
-Vibrant with lush greenery and mountainous scenery, Roosevelt National Forest is the perfect place to rock climb, hike, and horseback."
+"If you visit Fort Collins, be sure to [check out] Roosevelt National Forest.
+Vibrant with lush greenery and mountainous scenery, the national forest is the perfect place to rock climb, hike, [or try] horseback riding."